-A CAUTION: Turn off the main power to the circuit before wiring the alarm.
+A CAUTION: Turn off the main power to the circuit before wiring the AC Quick Connect Harness.

-- For alarms that are used as single station, DO NOT CONNECT THE RED WIRE TO ANYTHING.
-Leave the red wire insulating cap in place to make certain that the red wire cannot contact any metal parts or the electrical box. - When alarms are hardwire interconnected, all interconnected units must be powered from a single circuit.
+• For alarms that are used as single station, DO NOT CONNECT THE RED WIRE TO ANYTHING.
+Leave the red wire insulating cap in place to make certain that the red wire cannot contact any metal parts or the electrical box.